18 July 2022

 Submissions retrieves data from the student management system to data groups in the staging area.
 Data groups have records with data and status information.
 The status information indicates whether the record has been approved and submitted.
 Data flow describes the flow of data from the student management system through Submissions to TCSI.

-The image Student records shows that the records for the Students data group are approved with the status - Submitted OK and the date the record was last submitted.
+The image Student records shows that the records for the Students data group are approved with the status , submitted OK, and the date the record was last submitted.

 Student records